 If you have international or foreign insurance we refer you to our billing and insurance information for:

 In order to have access to regular health care services in The Netherlands you must register with a GP.
-It is better to do this before you fall ill.
+You should do this before you fall ill.
 Your GP is your first stop for all health-related matters and they will refer you to a specialist, if needed.

 You can register with our GP practice online.
 You can also select a family doctor or GP from our website or once you have visited our Centre.
 You can choose by gender - male or female or language preference - all of our doctors speak English.

 If you register with one of our GPs and you are already registered with a GP in The Netherlands, you need to officially deregister with your current GP practice beforehand.
 If not, fees may apply.

 If you have any questions, we are happy to assist.

 However, if you already are registered with a local GP in The Hague area and have Dutch insurance, we will bill you for the consultation at your own expense (since Dutch insurance companies only reimburse consultations with your own GP).

 All other services (specialists, psychology, physiotherapy, etc.) offered by the IHCH are available by appointment only and you generally require a referral letter.
 If you plan to come to us on a regular basis, we recommend you deregister with your current GP and register with the IHCH GP practice.

 Rates for specialist services are regulated by the Ministry of Health and may be very different from what you are used to in your home country.

 Depending upon your personal circumstances, you may also be requested to pay us at the time of the consultation.